Categories

 How many people travel sustainably?

 A third (33%) of travelers surveyed said that they had stayed in sustainable accommodation in the past year.
-Based on the number of U.S. residents who traveled overseas in 2021, this makes up approximately 6 million people.
-Furthermore, 11.2 million (62% of U.S. travelers) said that they planned to stay in sustainable accommodation in the next year.
+Based on the over 65.3 million American citizens who traveled abroad in 2023 (Oct 22 – Oct 23), this means approximately 21.55 million people chose sustainable accommodation in 2023.

 Public interest in sustainable tourism